isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Investment Scams.md

 </ul>
 <hr>
 <h3>How to stay safe</h3>
-<p><strong>ADD: </strong>
+<p><strong>ADD:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Privacy settings to your messaging apps to only allow your contacts to
-add you to chat groups and avoid scammers luring you into such fake opportunities.
+add you to chat groups and avoid being added into unknown chatgroups by scammers luring you into such fake opportunities.</p>
-Be wary of investment&nbsp; opportunities posted on social media platforms.</p>
 </li>
 <li>
-<p>Set security features such as 2FA for banking apps.
+<p>Security features such as 2FA for banking apps.
 Set transaction limits
 on internet banking transactions, including PayNow and PayLah.</p>
 </li>
 <li>